-1. Common Market Organisations and Institutional Prices
+1. Common market organizations and institutional prices

-a.
-Cereals
+(a) Cereals

-- a.1) The basic principles and instruments of the common market organisation for cereals will be maintained.
-The target price will be 100 ECU/t, that is some 35% below the existing average buying-in price for cereals.
-100 ECU represents the expected world market price on a stabilized world market.
-The intervention price will be 10% below, and the threshold price 10% above, the target price. - a.2) These prices will apply to all cereals.
-A special corrective factor will be introduced for rice in order to provide an equivalent system. - a.3) The existing stabiliser arrangements, including coresponsibility levies and the maximum guaranteed quantity, will be withdrawn once the new market organisation comes fully into effect.
+- (a.1) The basic principles and instruments of the common market organization for cereals will be maintained.
+The target price will be ECU 100/t, that is some 35% below the existing average buying-in price for cereals.
+ECU 100 represents the expected world market price on a stabilized world market.
+The intervention price will be 10% below, and the threshold price 10% above, the target price. - (a.2) These prices will apply to all cereals.
+A special corrective factor will be introduced for rice in order to provide an equivalent system. - (a.3) The existing stabilizer arrangements, including co-responsibility levies and the maximum guaranteed quantity, will be withdrawn once the new market organization comes fully into effect.